-- After a full-time student has been absent for a total of 5.5% of the hours for which he/she enrolled for the term, the Student Services Coordinator or a representative will counsel the student regarding their attendance. - When a student has missed in excess of 42 hours (9.7%) of instruction, the Student Services Coordinator will further counsel the student and may suspend him or her for excessive absences.
-Any student who exceeds the number of hours allowed for the term must present documentation of extenuating circumstances. - A student is considered tardy if not in the classroom at the designated time for class to start.
-Students arriving late to school or leaving early will be charged as follows: - 1 to 30 minutes will be counted as 30 minutes; 31 to 60 minutes will be counted as one hour, etc. - 5 tardies-documented warning by instructor - 6 tardies-documented warning by Student Services Office - 7 tardies-referred to Director for possible termination - A student absent two consecutive days with no notification of absences will be automatically terminated, based on the Withdrawal Policy (Automatic) found on page 36.
+- After a full-time student has been absent for a total of 5.5% of the hours for which he/she enrolled for the term, the student will receive counsel and written communication from their program instructor regarding their attendance alerting the student to the number of hours remaining prior to suspension. - When a student has missed in excess of 9.7% of the hours for which he/she enrolled for the term, the student will receive written notification of suspension and an appeal form from the Student Services Coordinator.
+The student may appeal the suspension within three days of notification of the suspension.
+Should the student decide to appeal, an Attendance Appeal Committee will review the student's attendance record and any student provided absence documentation and then make a recommendation to the President.
+A student appealing suspension of attendance may remain in class until the suspension has been reviewed and a decision made. - A student is considered tardy if not in the classroom at the designated time for class to start.
+Students arriving late to school will be charged as follows: - 1 to 30 minutes will be counted as 30 minutes; 31 to 60 minutes will be counted as one hour, etc. Multiple tardies will result in the following discipline: - 5 tardies-student will be given a documented warning by instructor. - 6 tardies-student will be placed on probation by the Student Services Office. - 7 tardies-student will be referred to President, and may be suspended. - A student absent three consecutive days with no notification of absences will be automatically terminated, based on the Withdrawal Policy (Automatic) found on page 35.
 To re-enter, the student must complete and file an application for readmission. - Students terminated for attendance violations must wait one full term before re-enrolling.
-Students terminated a second time for attendance violations are barred from re-entry for a full year.
+Re-admission requires a new application and following standard admissions processes.